orenelbaum/stitches-purge-utils/readme.md

 }
 ```

-In both the vite config and the `package.json` script:

 - Replace `"../src/example/stitches"` with the file that export the configured `css`, `globalCss` and `styled` (described in step 4)